gryphonshafer/cbqz-site/docs/CBQ_system/rule_book.md

 #### 2.1.4.
 Response and Ruling

 None may communicate with any quizzers during the response period.
-For the purpose of judging the response and rendering a ruling, the QM considers everything the quizzer says that the QM can audibly understand.
+For the purpose of judging the response and rendering a ruling, the QM considers everything the quizzer says that the QM can audibly understand following the QM calling the name of the quizzer.
 During the response phase, the quizzer is either: not yet correct, correct, or incorrect.
 The moment the QM judges the quizzer correct or incorrect, the QM pronounces such.

 ### 2.2.
 Query Identifiers and Quiz Flow

 Each query in a quiz has a unique identifier consisting of a number and a letter, beginning with “1A”.
 When a QM rules a quizzer’s response to a query correct, the QM increments the numerical component of the next query’s identifier by 1 and sets its letter to “A”.
 When a QM rules a quizzer’s response to a query incorrect, the QM advances the letter component of the next query’s identifier to the next letter.

-All teams are eligible to trigger on query 1A.
-When a QM rules a quizzer’s response to a query incorrect, that quizzer’s team is ineligible to trigger on any following query with the same numerical component in their identifier.
-If all teams are ineligible, the QM will treat the next query as if the previous query was ruled correct.
+All teams *and quizzers* are eligible to trigger on query 1A.
+When a QM rules a quizzer’s response to a query incorrect, that quizzer’s team is ineligible to trigger on any following query with the same numerical component in their identifier. *Upon a quizzer’s second and each subsequent incorrect response, the quizzer will be ineligible to trigger for queries with the immediate next numerical component in their identifier.* If all teams are ineligible, the QM will treat the next query as if the previous query was ruled correct.

 The quiz ends immediately prior to the query identifier’s number incrementing beyond _the product of 4 and the number of teams in the quiz.
 For example, a quiz with 3 teams ends immediately prior to query “13A”._